Francisca80/memory-game/README.md

-## Instructions

-## How I made the Memory Game
+## Why I made the Memory Game and what is in it.

 After following the JScourses on Udacity,
-I build this game with JS,CSS and HTML.
+I build this project as part of the nanodegree course with JS,CSS and HTML.

 The game has
  -a deck of cards that shuffles when game is refreshed.